THE DIVORCE PROCESS

 How we can help

 The information above is only intended to provide a general overview of the divorce process.
-It is important to speak with a divorce lawyer to understand your rights because each divorce can present a variety of unique legal and factual issues specific to the parties, their family arrangements, and their financial situations.
-Please feel free to contact our office in the event you wish to speak with an experienced divorce lawyer regarding your situation.
+It is important to speak with a divorce lawyer to understand your rights because each case can present a variety of unique legal and factual issues specific to the parties, their family arrangements, and their financial situations.
+Please feel free to contact our office in the event you wish to speak with an experienced family lawyer regarding your situation.
 We have office locations in Atlantic County as well as Burlington County.
 From these offices, we advocate on behalf of clients residing in Absecon, Brigantine, Egg Harbor City, Egg Harbor Township, Galloway, Hammonton, Linwood, Longport, Margate, Mullica, Northfield, Port Republic, Somers Point, Ventnor, Cherry Hill, Collingswood, Gibbsboro, Haddonfield, Medford, Marlton, Shamong, Tabernacle, Mt.
 Laurel, and many other surrounding areas.